GarciaInes/Scrum-Mastering/Review/Antipatterns.md

 ##### No customer!
-Time and time again we find that reviews are team only or internal (like development department, not end user nor keystakeholders, ect), if  that is the case do ask, what is the closest proxy customer? how can we increase actual customer involvement?
+Time and time again we find that reviews are team only or internal (like development department, not end user nor keystakeholders, ect), IF  that is the case do ask, what is the closest proxy customer? also ask: How can we increase actual customer involvement?
 No having actual customers in the review is the reducing feedback loop increase cycle time.
 Careful with this one!